CaptainCrowbar/prion-lib/rs-core/mp-integer.md

 * `U8string` **`dec`**`(const Int& x, size_t digits = 1)`
 * `U8string` **`hex`**`(const Int& x, size_t digits = 1)`

-An arbitrary precision unsigned integer (natural number).
+An arbitrary precision signed integer.
 Most of its operations do the same thing as the corresponding functions on `Nat` or plain `int`.

 The explicit conversion to `Nat` returns the absolute value of the number.
 The `pow()` function will throw `std::domain_error` if the exponent is negative.